foundersandcoders/coursebook/src/course/syllabus/apprenticeship/client-side-app/project.md

 {% endbox %}

-That said, if you have a token you want to keep off GitHub, but don't mind people potentially finding using dev tools (i.e. **not** a token attached to your credit card!) you can use a `.env` file.
+That said, if you have a token you want to keep off GitHub, but don't mind people potentially finding using dev tools (i.e. **not** a token attached to your credit card!) you can use a `.env.local` file.

 Vite will [automatically read any environment variables](https://vitejs.dev/guide/env-and-mode.html#env-files) prefixed with `VITE_` and make them available to your code on `import.meta.env`.
-E.g. if you have a `.env` like this:
+E.g. if you have a `.env.local` file like this:

 ```
 VITE_APP_API_KEY='123'